dojo/docs/dojo/NodeList.rst

 .. code-block :: javascript
   :linenos:

-  // a list of anchors that are only children var onlyChildren = dojo.query("a").
+  // a list of anchors that are only children, same as dojo.query("a:only-child") var onlyChildren = dojo.query("a").
     filter(function(node){
       return node.parentNode.childNodes.length == 1;